zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

 #### Notes:

-* All events processed through Ceilometer are automatically exposed via the Zenoss Event Console, and all metrics collected by Ceilometer may be collected and graphed in Zenoss through the use of custom monitoring templates.
+*     Events exposed by Ceilometer are listed in zOpenStackProcessEventTypes.
+      By default, this is set to the single *compute.instance.create.error* .

 *     The Instance metrics for *Disk IO Rate* are deprecated in OpenStack version Queens and later.
 Collection for those metrics will be missing.
       Future OpenStack releases will remove these metrics and graphs completely.

       In the meantime, if you still require these metrics, you can edit the OpenStack Ceilometer configuration /etc/ceilometer/polling.yaml and add the following to the *meters* section:

         - disk.read.bytes
         - disk.read.requests
         - disk.write.bytes
         - disk.write.requests

-  Make sure you follow the YAML syntax requirements when editing that file.
+      Make sure you follow the YAML syntax requirements when editing that file and ensure you restart ceilometer-polling without errors.

-  Note that these metrics ARE deprecated and will be removed in future releases of OpenStack itself.
+      Finally note that these metrics ARE deprecated and will be removed in future releases of OpenStack itself.

 Restricted Users
 ---------------------